November 2016 SEMS Update:

-The SEMS Maintenance System is currently looking at the EOC Credentialing Guidelines for Type I, II, and III.
-The SEMS Technical Group has reviewed and analyzed the EOC Credentialing Guidelines and has recommended the document to the SEMS Advisory Board for approval at the July meeting.
-For more information please contact Diane Kuncz, firstname.lastname@example.org.
+The SEMS Maintenance System has completed the development and approval of the EOC Credentialing Guidelines for Type I, II, and III.
+The SEMS Advisory Board reviewed and recommended the guidelines on October 30th.
+The Guideline documents can be referenced below under the category of SEMS Related Documents.
+For more information please contact Diane Kuncz, email@example.com.
 The Cal OES NIMS web page provides information on the Federal NIMS Update.

 In order to respond to frequent and multiple disasters occurring anytime and anywhere in the state, it is important that emergency response agencies operate within a clear and consistent organizational structure.
 Public agencies are increasingly required to manage the costs of emergencies more effectively with fewer resources.
 Many different agencies must work together effectively to protect lives, property and the environment during disasters.
 SEMS facilitates priority setting, interagency cooperation, and the efficient flow of resources and information.

 The Standardized Emergency Management System (SEMS) is the cornerstone of California’s emergency response system and the fundamental structure for the response phase of emergency management.
 The system unifies all elements of California’s emergency management community into a single integrated system and standardizes key elements.